-I find the most honest way I can encourage shifts in thinking is by shifting my own thinking and exploring my experiences in writing.
-And so most of my contributions are of that nature; suggestions for change with an invitation that others add their input as well.
+I find the most honest way I can encourage shifts in thinking is by shifting my thinking and exploring my experiences in writing.
+And so, most of my contributions are of that nature; suggestions for change with an invitation that others add their input as well.

 I also write about things my mom is doing, keeping people updated regarding any upcoming projects or books she has in the works.
-These are totally informational posts and not at all me adding my opinion of how awesome my mom is.
+These are wholly informational posts and not at all me adding my opinion of how awesome my mom is.
 (Okay, maybe a little opinion.
-I mean, it's also good information when I say my mom is awesome, so what can I do?
-I gotta include it.)
+I mean, it's also good information when I say my mom is remarkable, so what can I do?
+I have got to include it.)

 Feel free to contact me if you have questions or comments about anything I write.
 As I said, I write to invite experience and idea sharing.
 I hope you'll join me.

 Subtopics and Associated Subjects

 Description and examples of strawman fallacy, a fallacious argument that distorts an opposing stance to make it easier to attack.

 Article on Gaslighting, a colloquialism used to describe psychological abuse in which a person or group manipulates another person or a group into questioning their reality or mental state.

 I don't have new ideas; I tend to do things how I see them done or how I've been taught to do them.
 Never do I think to myself this is cumbersome or imperfect; I wonder if there's a better way.